HimanshuMishra123/aws-devops-zero-to-hero/database/Different-ways-to-run-dbms.md

 MySQL databases can be deployed and managed on AWS using various services, each catering to different needs and use cases.
 Here are the primary options:

-### 1. Amazon RDS for MySQL
+### 1. Amazon RDS(managed Relational Database service)
-Amazon RDS (Relational Database Service) is a managed service that makes it easy to set up, operate, and scale MySQL databases in the cloud. <br/>
+Amazon RDS (Relational Database Service) is a managed service that makes it easy to set up, operate, and scale any relational databse engine(MySQL or Aurora or Postgresql or mariadb etc.)  in the cloud. <br/>
 In Amazon RDS the database storage(EBS voulme) is managed by AWS and is located in the same region where your RDS instance is deployed.

 #### Key Features: